harmamiika/ios-pdf-ebook-reader/Readme.md

 --small tasks, improve zoom to not bug - scale variable?
 -make pdf view full screen - strech? / zoom in a bit? (make optional) -prevent sideways view -->

+- If filepath is invalid
+  --Disable activating the book
+  --in picture show a guide to reload book